zakari1231/final_project_cs50p/README.md

 ## Products

-after adding somme products you can see them in a form of a table in terminal window like this
+after adding somme products you can see them in a form of a table in terminal window like this.

 ![Products](/screenshots/1.png)

 ## bill